AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 **AUTOMATIC INSTALLATION**

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of the **WooCommerce AzamPay** plugin, log in to your WordPress dashboard, navigate to the **Plugins** menu and click **Add New**.
+To do an automatic install of the **AzamPay for WooCommerce** plugin, log in to your WordPress dashboard, navigate to the **Plugins** menu and click **Add New**.

-In the search field type **WooCommerce AzamPay** and click **Search Plugins**.
+In the search field type **AzamPay for WooCommerce** and click **Search Plugins**.
 Once you've found our plugin you can view details like the description.
 Most importantly, of course, you can install it by simply clicking **Install Now**, then **Activate**.

 **MANUAL INSTALLATION**